 For our Business subscribers, we offer reports to define competitors using Product Listings, get insights into their product feeds, and see what’s working best for them.

 Display Advertising reports tell you everything about your competitor's use of online display ads.
 You can study your competitor's banners, sidebars, and text ads placed through Google Ads and published on the Google Display Network.

 Being able to filter out specific data can be a key in helping you fully understand the success or failure of any given ad.
 Among available filters are location, device type, and time period.
 You are able to choose to analyze ads over the last 90 days, 30 days, 15 days, 7 days or of all time.
 Keep in mind that time frame filtering is only available for Business accounts.

 Traffic is a key metric for a website’s performance, and unless you want to go into competition analysis blind, you’ll need to have some numbers to inform your marketing strategy.

-Our Traffic Analytics report uses clickstream data from multiple proprietary and third-party data sources to analyze the behavior of over 200 million real internet users, and estimates reliable data for your market research.
+Our Traffic Analytics report uses clickstream data from multiple proprietary and third-party data sources to analyze the behavior of over 200 million real internet users and estimates reliable data for your market research.

-On a Pro plan you will only see the overview tab.
+On a Pro plan, you will only see the overview tab.
 By upgrading your subscription you can unlock the reports on the traffic sources, the GEO distribution report, the destination sites report, the report on the specific subdomains of a website, and the ability to export to CSV.

 Number of Projects

-Some of major SEMrush tools require a preset project.
+Some of the major SEMrush tools require a preset project.
 All tools within a single project are focused on the same domain, this way you are able to keep track of your progress.